Need Help? Just Ask.

 Symptoms can vary for each individual and in most cases depend on the particular chemical or gas that has been inhaled.
 When inhaled in small amounts, we are not majorly affected by them.
 It is when we come in contact with large quantities that serious damage occurs.
 Chemicals and gases can enter our system by both inhalation and skin contact.

 Common symptoms include:

 Gas leaks can occur as a result of poorly fitted or maintained equipment.
 These leaks can lead to various injuries and illnesses which all range in severity.
-It is important that all workplace equipment, machinery and appliances is regularly maintained and any issues should be repaired in a timely manner.
+It is important that all workplace equipment, machinery and appliances are regularly maintained and any issues should be repaired in a timely manner.
 Gas leaks have various side effects including headaches, nausea, irregular breathing and dizziness.

 Spillages are more commonly associated with chemicals and are defined as the uncontrolled release of a hazardous chemical or substance.
-Chemical spills can lead to slip and fall accidents and can also leave employees expose to these materials leading to the development of an illness.
-There should be procedures in place to deal with spillages and they should be cleaned up in a timely manner to avoid workplace accidents*.
+Chemical spills can lead to slip and fall accidents and can also leave employees exposed to these materials leading to the development of an illness.
+There should be procedures in place to deal with spillages and they should be cleaned up in a timely manner to avoid workplace accidents.

 It is important that all machinery and equipment used in the workplace is maintained and kept in a good working condition.
 Faulty machinery can lead to accidents at work.
 If there are any defects or issues with equipment it can cause gas and chemicals to leak leading to overexposure.
 This is a common cause of chemical and gas inhalation.
 Any defective machinery or equipment should be disposed of and replaced as soon as possible to avoid injuries and illness.